Top up your smart meter online using the new Ecotricity Top-Up App

 If you’re having a hard time keeping credit on the meter please get in touch with us because we might be able to help you out.

-❯ Press the red A button to see displays 1, 2 and 3.
+❯ Press the red A button to see displays 01, 02, 03 and the Meter Index.

-❯ Without the card in the meter, press and hold the A button until you hear the meter beep and the display changes.
+❯ Without the card in the meter, press and hold the A button until the meter beeps and the display changes.
 You’ll then be able to press the A button to scroll through the other displays.

 ❯ If no new displays have appeared and the meter didn’t beep, put the card in the meter and hold down the A button.

-❯ The display should change, and you’ll be able to scroll through the other readings by tapping the A button.
+❯ The display will change, and you’ll be able to scroll through the other readings by tapping the A button.

-Most of the time there’s only one display that you’ll need to look at on your Pay As You Go meter – the one that tells you how much credit you have!
+Most of the time there’s only one display that you need to look at on your Pay As You Go meter – the one that tells you how much credit you have.

-Sometimes you’ll need to look at the others though - you might want to see the amount of energy you’re using, or if you’re repaying a balance through the meter you need to be able to see how much is left.
+Your meter can show a lot more information.
+For example, you might want to see the amount of energy you’re using.
+If you’re repaying a balance through the meter, you might want to see how much is left.

 We’d really recommend that you only use this in emergencies, because you’ll have to pay back all the emergency credit you’ve used before you can access it again.
 Also, because we assume that the only time you’re going to use this feature is in an emergency – and therefore need to use the energy – we don’t take your daily standing charge from the meter.
 This can mean that you can start to build up a debt on the meter that will need to be paid back when you next top up.
 Because of this we’d advise that you keep a £10 float on your meter at all times.